kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+The feature can be disabled by restarting the `kube-controller-manager` with the feature gate set to `false`.

+Any `tolerance` values set on existing HPAs will be ignored by the `kube-controller-manager` when the feature gate is off.

 ###### What happens if we reenable the feature if it was previously rolled back?

+When the feature is re-enabled, any HPAs with configured `tolerance` values will use those when calculating replica counts, rather than the global tolerance from the `kube-controller-manager`.

 ###### Are there any tests for feature enablement/disablement?